dyzmapl/hkjj/Home.md

 Nuget package manager (shall be a part of Visual Studio)

-Installed UgCS application, 2.10 or later
+Installed UgCS application, 2.10 or later.
+Please note that SDK release version should be the same as UgCS version https://www.ugcs.com/en/page/download

 **Note** : number of allowed UgCS client connections to UGCS Server depends on the license type.
 For Open and One versions only one connection allowed.
 For Pro 3 and Enterprise is unlimeted.
 This means that for Open and One it is not possible to have UgCS standard client and your application running at the same time.